PartridgeRG/taskflow/README.md

 # Michihiki

-Michihiki is a small web service I operate as a hands-on DevOps training environment.
+Michihiki is a small web service I operate to design, deploy, and maintain infrastructure automation and operational tooling.

-The goal of this repository is to demonstrate operational competence: deploying, maintaining, monitoring, and recovering a live service.
+This repository demonstrates operational competence: deploying, maintaining, monitoring, and recovering a live service.

 The application itself is intentionally simple.
-The focus of this project is system operation, reliability, and automation rather than feature development.
+The emphasis is on system reliability, automation, and disciplined operational practices rather than feature development.

 ## What this repository demonstrates